NEW: XBert AI Receptionist Takes Incoming Calls 24/7 Like a Pro.

 4. UCaaS + CCaaS integration

-This is where a unified platform comes in.
+This is where a unified platform helps.
 A Unified Communications (UCaaS) and Contact Center (CCaaS) solution, like Nextiva, combines all these tools into one application.

 When a call comes in, the agent’s screen instantly shows the caller’s entire CRM history before they even say hello.
 When they finish a call, the recording and notes are logged to that contact’s record automatically.
 This seamless integration is the single biggest driver of telemarketing efficiency and personalization.